-You can use your Mailchimp list to sort your subscribers into custom groups based on their interests and preferences.
-Groups function like categories in a list, and are an excellent way to manage diverse subscriber profiles in the same Mailchimp list.
-Groups can be the basis for building list segments for sending to targeted audiences.
+Use groups to sort your subscribed contacts based on their interests and preferences.
+Groups function like categories, and are an excellent way to manage diverse contacts in the same Mailchimp audience.
+Groups can be the basis for building audience segments for sending to targeted audiences.

-In this article, you'll learn how list groups help you organize your subscribers in Mailchimp.
+In this article, you'll learn how audience groups help you organize your subscribers in Mailchimp.

 Before You Start